alterwear/Visualizations/README.md

 - [This](https://editor.p5js.org/generative-design/sketches/P_2_2_2_01) draws a random angle once it reaches the border of the grid.
 Basically one datapoint: the random angle.
 Could use a series of datapoints to define the random angles though.
 - [This](http://www.generative-gestaltung.de/2/sketches/?01_P/P_2_2_6_05) one is best as an animation probably.
 Takes a line, then generates a swinging series of pendulums.
 The end of the pendulum generates words.
 - [This](http://www.generative-gestaltung.de/2/sketches/?01_P/P_2_2_6_03) takes a line and generates a weird pattern.
 Would look great as a suddenly displayed image, not an animation.
+- [This](http://www.generative-gestaltung.de/2/sketches/?01_P/P_2_3_6_01) Not sure what the interaction with this one would be like, but it's like interactive loopy knitting.